16 September 2024

 The Bible declares God alone is the source of wisdom and truth that leads to abundant life now and forever.
 It is acknowledging our personal lack and complete ineptitude to be righteous that leads to spiritual wealth and enduring hope by faith in Jesus Christ.
 The world has latched onto the satanic lie that mankind is basically good when God's Law shows we are completely lost and ruined due to sin.
 It seems the self-help book market remains flooded with shiny offerings that end up being words on a page that are powerless to enact the positive changes within people they long for.
 Realising we are empty and powerless to save ourselves opens our hearts to receive the Gospel that results in us being filled with the Holy Spirit, replete with His guidance, comfort and help continually.

 Our new resolutions and commitments do not result in a "new you" or unlocking your good potential, for without God we are without good.
 The great irony is that by accepting God's perspective of our wickedness and need for forgiveness and salvation, we find rest and contentment in who God has created to be as new creations in Jesus Christ.
 We no longer seek satisfaction by efforts to improve our self-esteem, for knowing God esteems us to such a high degree He sent His own Son Jesus to save us moves us to value Him!
-To be loved, accepted and forgiven by our Creator and called His own is a glorious truth and reality prompted by our emptiness, guilt, discomfort and feeling worthless--not our goodness.
+To be loved, accepted and forgiven by our Creator and called His own is a glorious truth and reality preceded by our emptiness, guilt, discomfort and feeling worthless--not our goodness.